 TL;DR — Audio LLMs trained only on outcome rewards produce hallucinatory, inconsistent, and unscalable reasoning chains.
-CESAR shifts to rewarding the reasoning process itself via online RL (GRPO), resolving test-time inverse scaling and achieving SOTA on MMAU — outperforming Gemini 2.5 Pro and GPT-4o Audio.
+CESAR instead rewards the reasoning process itself via online RL (GRPO), resolving test-time inverse scaling and reaching SOTA on MMAU — outperforming Gemini 2.5 Pro and GPT-4o Audio.

 Adding chain-of-thought reasoning to Audio LLMs often degrades performance — a phenomenon we term test-time inverse scaling.
-Longer reasoning chains yield progressively worse results.
-Why?
+Longer reasoning chains yield progressively worse results, because outcome-only rewards leave the reasoning process completely unsupervised.

 With CESAR

-Process rewards incentivize consistency, structured analytical patterns, causal reasoning, and calibrated depth — transforming reasoning from a liability into a genuine capability.
+Process rewards score consistency, structured analytical patterns, causal reasoning, and calibrated depth — turning reasoning into a genuine, scalable capability.

 Method

-CESAR uses Group Relative Policy Optimization (GRPO) with a multi-faceted reward suite that goes beyond simple correctness:
+CESAR uses Group Relative Policy Optimization (GRPO) with a multi-faceted reward suite that goes beyond simple correctness — every component targets a specific failure mode of unsupervised reasoning.

 1